flafmg/Java_Chip8_Emu/README.md

 - some games dont work as intended (probably some broken instruction in my code)
 - the emulator doesnt have sound (i didnt implemented)

+# Special Thanks
+- thanks for everyone in emuDev (reddit.com/emuDev) discord's sever for the help, you guys are awesome <3

+coding this emulator was a funny experience now i want to make a nes emulator  >:)